AlexanderC/nestjs-mtenant/README.md

 >
 > ```typescript
 > export interface MTModuleOptions {
 >  for: Array<TenantEntity | Function>, // Entities to handle, e.g. [BookModel, UserModel]
 >  transport?: TenantTransport; // Tenant transport: http
 >  headerName?: string; // Header name to extract tenant from (if transport=http specified)
 >  queryParameterName?: string; // Query parameter name to extract tenant from (if transport=http specified)
 >  defaultTenant?: string; // Tenant to assign by default
->   allowTenant?: (context: TenantContext, tenant: string) => boolean; // Allow certain requested tenant
+>  allowTenant?: (context: TenantContext, tenant: string) => boolean; // Allow certain requested tenant, augmented by tenant storage if setup
 >  allowMissingTenant?: boolean; // Get both IS NULL and tenant scopes on querying
+>  storage?: string | Storage; // dynamic tenant storage (e.g. sequelize)
+>  storageSettingsDto?: any, // Tenant settings interface
+>  storageRepository?: any; // if database storage specified
+>  cache?: string | Cache; // if storage specified! dynamic tenant storage cache (e.g. ioredis)
+>  cacheClient?: any; // if cache adapter specified
+>  cacheOptions?: CachedStorageOptions; // if cache adapter specified
 > }
 > ```

+> Important: if `storage` is setup- `allowTenant` is augmented by storage manager.
+> Which would mean that the manager checks if tenant exists in the storage itself and pass it to next to `allowTenant` guard
+> (otherwise returning false, `allowTenant` not being called at all; *@ref `MTService.isTenantAllowed()`*).

 ### Usage